Skip to content

 • \(\alpha\): Weighting parameter (default \(\approx 0.7\)).

-We calculate the total True Positive Score (TPS) by summing the similarity scores of all shared keys.
+For a given evaluation model, we calculate the total True Positive Score (TPS) by summing the similarity scores of all shared keys, then aggregate into a Micro-F1 over the whole test set:

 \[ TPS = \sum_{k \in K} Sim(G[k], S[k]) \]